Welcome (Fort Minor song)

 "Welcome" is a song by American hip hop act Fort Minor, the side project of rock band Linkin Park's vocalist Mike Shinoda.
 Mike Shinoda released the song via the official Fort Minor site on June 21, 2015.
 Shinoda has stated the track is not part of a future album and is just meant as a single to be heard "right now".
-It is also the first release from Fort Minor since going on hiatus back in 2006.
+It is also the first release from Fort Minor since going on hiatus back in 2006, and also the last single before another hiatus, and later Shinoda decided to release a new album, Post Traumatic (2018), and followed by his subsequent projects under his own name.

 Background and composition

 "Welcome" was written and produced by Mike Shinoda.
 "Welcome" is an alternative hip hop song, that features a church organ-based hook and hip hop based beats.
 Shinoda made the song available as a free download through Fort Minor's official website, but the song was also made available on iTunes and Google Play as a digital single.

 Shinoda described his work on the song, stating:

 Promotion

 In March 2015, Shinoda created a new Twitter page for the group and updated all Fort Minor social networking sites with images of black, hinting at a new upcoming announcement.
 Many fans have experimented with these images using Photoshop, they have realized by changing the levels of contrast and by trying several different filters that it results in several different interesting images.

 In June 2015, Shinoda Posted on the Official Fort Minor Instagram with the word "Hello" on it.
 He also Tweeted out of the Official Twitter.
 Fort Minor also appeared as the musical guest on the TBS late-night talk show Conan on Monday, June 22.

 On June 21, 2015, Shinoda officially confirmed Fort Minor's return with a status update and the release of a new single, "Welcome".
 A picture of a handwritten letter states that "Welcome" is a non-album song that is just meant as a single to be heard 'right now'.
 Soon after, the Fort Minor official website received its first update since 2006, including new merchandise and a free download of the new single.
 The website also has a new banner reading "Welcome – Coming Soon".